A Survey of Graph Transformers: Architectures, Theories and Applications: Theories

 \section{Theories}

-Beyond the practical effectiveness of GTs it is essential to understand the theoretical foundations underlying GTs.
-This section begins by reviewing the different expressive capabilities among existing GTs (Section~\ref{theory:expressiveity}).
-Subsequently, we investigate the interconnections between GTs and other graph learning methodologies (Section~\ref{theory:relationship}).
+Beyond the empirical effectiveness of GTs, it is also important to understand their theoretical foundations.
+This section first reviews the expressive capability of GTs from the perspectives of tokenization and positional encoding (Section~\ref{theory:expressiveity}), and then discusses the relationships between GTs and other graph learning paradigms (Section~\ref{theory:relationship}).